schlumpfling42/svelte-bootstrap-firebase-template/documentation/SvelteInit.md

 # Setting up a Svelte Project
 I copied the instructions from the Svelte site.
 To run the commands open a Command Prompt or a Terminal.
 Go to a folder where you would like to create the project in.
 The `npx` command will create the project folder.
 The project name and resulting folder in the example below is `svelte-app`.
-If you don't like that, user a different name.
+If you don't like that, use a different name.
 We are going to use Typescript, so please follow the instructions in the Typescript section.
-When it askes you to rerun your dependency manager please type `npm install` in the Command Prompt/Terminal and hit the enter key.
+When it asks you to rerun your dependency manager please type `npm install` in the Command Prompt/Terminal and hit the enter key.

 ---